benc-uk/workflow-dispatch/README.md

 This action triggers another GitHub Actions workflow, using the `workflow_dispatch` event.
 The workflow must be configured for this event type e.g. `on: [workflow_dispatch]`

+**NOTE:** 2022 Update - GitHub now has another way to chain workflows called "callable workflows".
+See the docs on [reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
+This is probably the preferred way as it's native to GitHub Actions

 This allows you to chain workflows, the classic use case is have a CI build workflow, trigger a CD release/deploy workflow when it completes.
 Allowing you to maintain separate workflows for CI and CD, and pass data between them as required.

 For details of the `workflow_dispatch` even see [this blog post introducing this type of trigger](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/)